U.S. flag

 Roles and Responsibilities for Security Requirements

-Contracting Officer’s Representative (COR): The COR is appointed by the Contracting Officer (CO) for a specific contract.
+Contracting Officer’s Representative (COR): The COR is appointed by the CO for a specific contract.
 The COR monitors the performance of the contract, ensuring all necessary requirements are being met for the CO as stipulated in the PWS, SOW, or other requirements document.
 CORs assure the contractor establishes and maintains an FCL and PCLs when access to CNSI is required.
 CORs communicate the security requirements during the procurement process and contract performance to the company and the ISP.

 CORs are also responsible for submitting the appropriate documents once the contract has been determined to require access to CNSI in the performance of the contract.
 The COR ensures the scope of work has been clearly stated within the requirements document outlining the required access to CNSI.
 Include the access level (Confidential, Secret, Top-Secret, or Sensitive Compartmented Information [SCI]) and to what extent (meetings, direct access to classified material, or access to classified systems) access is required.

-2. Access is managed through the Government Account Manager within each bureau, as nominated by the Senior Bureau Procurement Official.
+• Access is managed through the Government Account Manager within each bureau, as nominated by the Senior Bureau Procurement Official.

-3. NCCS Training Materials
+• NI2 Training Materials

-3. Award document (SF-1449, SF-30, or OF-347) attached within NCCS.
+4. Award document (SF-1449, SF-30, or OF-347) attached within NI2.

 Facility Clearance